 First we create community groups, mainly women, who support each other, save together and learn together.
 Members learn to manage money – how to save as well as how to borrow and repay a loan.
-Here in Kenya – where the national saving rate is only half of the average for all low-income countries – we are running savings campaigns during which our members manage to save an average of 3,500 Kenyan Shillings over six months – a significant achievement when 62% of them support entire families on less than KES 5,000 per month (US$ 60).
+Here in Kenya – where the national saving rate is only half of the average for all low-income countries – we are running savings campaigns during which our members manage to save an average of 3,500 Kenyan Shillings over six months – a significant achievement when 62 percent of them support entire families on less than KES 5,000 per month (US $60).

 Then we train the group members to discover and develop small businesses that make use of their skills and potential.

-Next, if needed, we provide access to micro loans and finance.
-Such is the success of our business creation model and the support across the group that 99% of these micro loans are paid back.
+Next, if needed, we provide access to microloans and finance.
+Such is the success of our business creation model and the support across the group that 99 percent of these microloans are paid back.

 Finally we help turn our members’ ideas into a larger commercial reality, take them to market and achieve sustainable growth, which in turn benefits their families and communities.